World News | McKinsey & Company Agrees to Pay USD 650 Million to Settle Federal Probe over Opioids Work | LatestLY

 Also Read | Topless Women Protesting Ukraine War Detained for Vandalising Sculpture Near UN Building in Geneva (See Pics).

-A former McKinsey senior partner has also agreed to plead guilty to obstruction of justice charges, according to the court papers.
+A former McKinsey senior partner has also agreed to plead guilty to obstruction of justice for deleting documents from his laptop after he became aware of investigations into Purdue Pharma, according to the filings.

 Also Read | Same-Sex Marriage in Japan: Ban on Recognising Gay Marriage Is Unconstitutional, Court Finds; Here's What To Know.